Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

 As for the orbital integrators, you can choose from Euler, leapfrog,  4th-degree Hermite methods (Note that my implementation of the Hermite method is being verified).
 Thermophysical perturbation on orbital motion of an asteroid, that is, Yarkovsky effect will be implemented.

 ### Example
-Orbital calculation of the solar system: 8 planets and Pluto.
+Orbital calculation of the solar system.
+The gravity of 8 planets and Pluto are considered.

 <img src="https://user-images.githubusercontent.com/21192162/149469835-42fed69f-f93e-4123-80ea-baa6497aebca.gif" width="400">